Alexander I of Russia: 1807 loss to French forces

-Meanwhile, Napoleon, a little deterred by the Russian autocrat's youthful ideology, never gave up hope of detaching him from the coalition.
+Meanwhile, Napoleon never gave up hope of detaching him from the coalition.
 He had no sooner entered Vienna in triumph than he opened negotiations with Alexander; he resumed them after the Battle of Austerlitz (2 December).
 Russia and France, he urged, were "geographical allies"; there was, and could be, between them no true conflict of interests; together they might rule the world.
 But Alexander was still determined "to persist in the system of disinterestedness in respect of all the states of Europe which he had thus far followed", and he again allied himself with the Kingdom of Prussia.
-The campaign of Jena and the battle of Eylau followed; and Napoleon, though still intent on the Russian alliance, stirred up Poles, Turks and Persians to break the obstinacy of the Tsar.
+The campaign of Jena and the Battle of Eylau followed; and Napoleon, though still intent on the Russian alliance, stirred up Poles, Turks and Persians to break the obstinacy of the Tsar.
 A party too in Russia itself, headed by the Tsar's brother Constantine Pavlovich, was clamorous for peace; but Alexander, after a vain attempt to form a new coalition, summoned the Russian nation to a holy war against Napoleon as the enemy of the Orthodox faith.
 The outcome was the rout of Friedland (13/14 June 1807).
 Napoleon saw his chance and seized it.
-Instead of making heavy terms, he offered to the chastened autocrat his alliance, and a partnership in his glory.
+Instead of demanding harsh peace terms, he offered to the chastened autocrat his alliance, and a partnership in his glory.

 The two Emperors met at Tilsit on 25 June 1807.
 Napoleon knew well how to appeal to the exuberant imagination of his new-found friend.
-He would divide with Alexander the Empire of the world; as a first step he would leave him in possession of the Danubian principalities and give him a free hand to deal with Finland; and, afterwards, the Emperors of the East and West, when the time should be ripe, would drive the Turks from Europe and march across Asia to the conquest of India, a realization of which was finally achieved by the British a few years later, and would change the course of modern history.
+He would divide with Alexander the Empire of the world; as a first step he would leave him in possession of the Danubian Principalities and give him a free hand to deal with Finland; and, afterwards, the Emperors of the East and West, when the time should be ripe, would drive the Turks from Europe and march across Asia to the conquest of India.
 Nevertheless, a thought awoke in Alexander's impressionable mind an ambition to which he had hitherto been a stranger.
 The interests of Europe as a whole were utterly forgotten.